DaniSofiaG/Project-Unit-2/README.md

 <img width="313" alt="Screen Shot 2022-12-13 at 22 56 58" src="https://user-images.githubusercontent.com/111941990/207350024-9127e453-9bea-44b1-b51e-9c4235afa033.png">

 ### R3-12 Mathematical Models and Graphing
 Our clients Ainée and Emile, require mathematical models, to better understand the data they have collected.
-For this section of the project we ahve decided to create figuures in which the graphs are shown as plot s and then as scatter with the quadratic and linear models, that way the clients can see their data through both models while still comparing it to the raw graphs that are above on the figure.
+For this section of the project we have decided to create figuures in which the graphs are shown as plot s and then as scatter with the quadratic and linear models, that way the clients can see their data through both models while still comparing it to the raw graphs that are above on the figure.
+The figure and subplots is a great way to format our graphs, awell as the quadratic and linear models, becuase they are clear and easy to read which will contribute to the effectiveness of our solution for the problem
 ```.py
 # TEMPERATURE MATHEMATICAL MODEL
 import numpy as np